Jenkins shared library: tutorial with examples

 5. Run the pipeline above, and the output should look something like this:

-What if you don’t have Jenkins admin access?
+When you don’t have Jenkins admin access

+Here’s a skeleton declarative pipeline which imports a library by specifying a retriever, which fetches a protected Git repo.
 The retriever will authenticate to the repository using the credentials identified by your-credentials-id:

 library identifier: 'mylibraryname@master',

-// 'master' refers to a valid git ref (branch)
+//'master' refers to a valid git-ref

 retriever: modernSCM([